 - ORCID profile

 Professor Wang is elected Fellow of Royal Australian Chemical Institute (RACI C Chem) and elected Fellow of Australian Institute of Physics (AIP).
-Prof. Wang becomes the Deputy Head of Department of Chemistry and Biotechonology (Head of Chemistry) in 2016.
+She is a selected member on the National Computational Infrastructure (NCI) allocation committee and a member of the College of Experts of the Australian Research Council.
+Professor Wang becomes the Deputy Head of Department of Chemistry and Biotechnology (Head of Chemistry) in 2016.

 Scientific Computing and Visualisation; Molecular Modelling; Theoretical and Computational Chemistry; Molecular Spectroscopy; Computer Guided Materials Design